Punktum-dk/epp-xsd-files/README.md

 - Introducing DK Hostmaster optional extension for automatic renewal: `dkhm:autoRenew`
 - Introducing DK Hostmaster optional command extension for transfer back to DK Hostmaster: `withdraw`
 - Introducing use of the VeriSign EPP Balance: `info balance`
-- Added proper Resouces and References chapter
+- Added proper Resources and References chapter

 <a id="31"></a>
 ### 3.1 _pre-release_

 - EPP Service version 3.5.X
-- Introducing DK Hostmaster AuthInfo expiration: `dkhm:authInfoExDate` extension for EPP info domain command response and autorizations for AuthInfo
+- Introducing DK Hostmaster AuthInfo expiration: `dkhm:authInfoExDate` extension for EPP info domain command response and authorizations for AuthInfo

 <a id="30"></a>
 ### 3.0